 F Mixolydian scale

 The F Mixolydian scale is a 7-note mixolydian scale built on the root F. Its notes are F, G, A, B♭, C, D and E♭.
-Major scale with a flat seventh — the dominant sound of blues and rock.
-This page covers the formula, fingerings, diatonic chords and common progressions that make F Mixolydian a powerful tool for improvising and composing.
+Major scale with a flat seventh - the dominant sound of blues and rock.
+This page covers the formula, fingerings, diatonic chords and common progressions that make F Mixolydian a great tool for improvising and composing.

 F Mixolydian on the piano